conda/pycosat/README.rst

 which means that for each solution with x\ :sub:`2` = True, we must also have a solution with x\ :sub:`2` = False.
 In Python, each clause is most conveniently represented as a list of integers.
-Naturally, it makes sense to represent each solution also as list of integers, where the sign corresponds to the boolean value (+ for True and - for False) and the absolute value corresponds to i\ :sup:`th` variable::
+Naturally, it makes sense to represent each solution also as a list of integers, where the sign corresponds to the boolean value (+ for True and - for False) and the absolute value corresponds to i\ :sup:`th` variable::